Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Daedric Lord Armor Morrowind Edition](https://www.nexusmods.com/morrowind/mods/44081) - Not only does this replace Daedric armor and gives bound armor a unique look, it acts as a replacer for Dremora as well.
 It's newer than Better Morrowind Armor and should load after it, so you'll get this nicer looking Daedric Armor in game.

+* [Daedric Lord Armor Face of God](https://www.nexusmods.com/morrowind/mods/45037/) - A replacer for the Face of God, since the previous mod didn't cover it.

 * [Less Bulky Pauldrons](http://www.nexusmods.com/morrowind/mods/42566/?) - Optionally, you might like this.
 If you do decide to use it, make sure to use the the BAM & Native HiRez 2 files in the optional folder.
 To use them, create the folder `Data Files\Meshes\bam` inside the un-packed mod.
 Then, move the files from the `BAM & Native HiRez 2` into that `bam` folder, not the `a` folder like the rest of the mod's contents.

 ## Animations